 - 2. Climate: The higher the precipitation and temperature, the greater the weathering. - 3.
 Living organisms: the number of organisms in the soil depends upon the climate.
 Soils in warmer, moister climates have more microbes.
-The organisms break down the humus in the soil and turn it into usable nutrients for more plant production.
+The organisms breaks down the humus in the soil and turn it into usable nutrients for more plant production.
 More plant production adds more humus.
-(2) form.
+(2) raspberries are produced in Whatcom County